If you’re in Osaka this summer and want to escape the summer heat, we have all the best day trips to give you a breath of fresh air!

 3. Sunsets and architecture on Awaji Island

-Awaji Island is in between Honshu and Shikoku and has a whole host of things to enjoy with the addition of a cool sea breeze.
-Connected by the longest suspension bridge in the world the island is traditional and creative.
+Awaji Island is in between Honshu and Shikoku and has a whole host of things to enjoy besides the cool sea breeze.
+The island is traditional, creative and connected by the longest suspension bridge in the world.
 Tour sake breweries, see monkeys, hike to the Sumoto Castle or visit the whirlpools.
-Keino Matsubara Beach is a great place to relax and see the glorious sunsets which lend it its nickname of sunset boulevard.
+Keino Matsubara Beach is a great place to relax and see the glorious sunsets that lend the nickname of “sunset boulevard”.

 One of the island highlights is the Yumebutai Gardens designed by architect Tadao Ando.
-The gardens cover sloping hills and the view from the top is hard to beat (plus there’s a elevator to get you there if you don’t fancy the stairs in the summer heat).
-He has also designed a modern underground temple called Honpokuji which you can see through a pool of water!
+The gardens cover sloping hills and the view from the top is hard to beat.
+Plus there’s a elevator to get you there if you don’t fancy the stairs in the summer heat.
+Ando also designed a modern underground temple called Honpukuji, which you can see through a pool of water!

 4. Get spiritual at Mount Koya

 Getting there: Now repaired following typhoon damage, the route from Osaka to Mount Koya is manageable.
-Catch the rapid train from Osaka Namba to Shinimamiya, the change at Hashimoto for Gokurakubashi Station—this takes just under 2 hours and costs just over ¥1,000.
+Catch the rapid train from Osaka Namba to Shinimamiya.
+Then change at Hashimoto for Gokurakubashi Station—this takes just under 2 hours and costs just over ¥1,000.
 From there take the ropeway which takes you up to the top in 5 minutes for ¥390.

 5. Be adventurous on the Takedao Railway Trail

-An unusual and easy hike with plenty of long, dark tunnels perfect for escaping the heat, this hike is a unique day out from the city.
+An unusual and easy trek with plenty of long, dark tunnels perfect for escaping the heat, this hike is a unique day out from the city.
 The tracks were once part of the Fukuchiyama Line, but were abandoned as trains were re-routed.
-The 5-mile trail is pretty much flat and will take you through dark tunnels (torches needed) and even across an abandoned (but safe) bridge.
+The 5 m trail is pretty much flat and will take you through dark tunnels (torches needed) and even across an abandoned (but safe) bridge.
 Expect stunning valley views, forests to explore and some very instagrammable spots!
-The trail runs between Namaze and Takedao in Mukogawa Gorge and you can start from either end—although Takedao has onsen which can be a nice way to relax after hike.
+The trail runs between Namaze and Takedao in Mukogawa Gorge and you can start from either end—although Takedao has onsen, which can be a nice way to relax after hike.